Cheeserackery/deepseek-time/README.en.md

 DeepSeek Time is an open-source status indicator for DeepSeek's published pricing periods.
 It evaluates Beijing time (`Asia/Shanghai`), switches the DeepSeek mark between idle blue and peak red, and shows a live countdown to the next boundary.

+However, the Codex end cannot achieve persistent display, so it is not recommended to use it in Codex.

 Pricing periods currently implemented:

 - Peak: `09:00-12:00` and `14:00-18:00`